 E.5.
-In 2021, sales of crushed rock were 233,251 tonnes, an increase over the previous year's production.
+In 2022, sales of crushed rock were 122,168 tonnes, a sharp decrease from the previous year's production.
+This decrease is partly explained by Swanworth running out of reserves, while waiting for permission to be issued for the extension.
 The ten year average of sales is approximately 210,000 tonnes per annum.
-The highest level of annual sales since 1999 was 440,000 in 2001, indicating potential for increased production.
+The highest level of annual sales since 1999 was 440,000 in 2001.
 The landbank is estimated to be at least 50 years and it is considered that sales could increase if demand existed, subject to other constraints such as access between quarries and markets.
 The Mineral Planning Authority (MPA) considers it appropriate to continue to use the 10 year average of sales to determine the landbank.